GROUPS FOR FELLOWSHIP, LEARNING, AND THE ARTS

 Rehearses every Tuesday night from 6:30-8:00 in the chapel and sings in Sunday services four times a year.
 The choir is open to everyone.

-For more information or to inquire about joining, please contact Bryan McNamara, Music Assistant.
+For more information or to inquire about joining, please contact Bryan McNamara, Director of Creative Operations.

 STORIES WITH SOUL